 We respond differently to fluid intake.
 Some may not tolerate sugar solutions, others get “bloated” by only water, and others again get a side stitch.
 Therefore, it is important with trial and maybe errors in your preparation period to find out how you react to fluid intake during the longer runs, both to accustom your body to take in fluid during the long run and to find out how your body reacts by fluid intake.

 You can eventually start by using a fluid belt with several small bottles and intake 150-200 ml fluid every 20 min. while you run in 1 hour – three bottles total.
 Later you can simulate fluid stations and intake fluid from a mug.

 It is too late if you in the chosen marathon race find out that you cannot tolerate the sugar drink from the fluid stations, or you cannot drink the fluid from a mug, without getting a lot of air down the throat, and you are wasting the half on the road.
 You should be quite familiar with this training element.
 Find out what suits you best.

 You also have to train the ability to combust fat, to save on the glycogen depots, and hereby keep a higher pace.
 To do that, the body must be able to store glycogen as efficiently as possible.

 The 16 week marathon training schedule

 A marathon race requires great patience, but with a plan, you know where you are in the process, what you are doing and why you do it.
 To build up confidence and a sufficient capacity in terms of shape and to cope with the distance, you need many months on the project at least 16 weeks for most people.
-You can check and choose a schedule that fits to your current running level, if you are beginner you can start here.
+You can check and choose a schedule that fits your current running level, if you are a beginner you can start here.

 Marathon Training Tapering Period